-20.1 Case A Mandatory Pit Stop for Competitions with two one-hour races.
+20.1 Mandatory Pit Stop for Competitions with two one-hour races.

-A mandatory pit stop in Case A for changing the Driver is to be carried out during each of the two races.
+A mandatory pit stop for changing the Driver is to be carried out during each of the two races.
 The mandatory pit stop is subject to a Mandatory Pit Stop Time with any relevant compensation time added and where applicable any additional time attributed to the pairing or Driver.